indraparameswaran/Authenticating-Security/README.md

 Created Mvc class and WebSecurityConfig class and added code to it.
 Ran the application as Spring boot and verified with valid and invalid username and password.
 Screenshots were taken with the application and with the we pages.
-Git rpository was created and the finished code was uploaded to git hub.
+Git repository was created and the finished code was uploaded to git hub.